 - Cognitive and behavioral intervention strategies

-- CAPES: Caregivers Advocating, Partnering, Empowering & Supporting (CAPES) is a support group for care partners whose loved one is experiencing Alzheimer’s disease of another form of dementia.
-The group offers a confidential and supportive place for you to share your experiences with others and discuss caregiving issues.
+- The Caregivers Advocating, Partnering, Empowering & Supporting (CAPES) is a support group for care partners whose loved one is experiencing Alzheimer’s disease of another form of dementia.
+The CAPES group follows a 10-week curriculum that combines a traditional support group with educational material.

-- HOPE: Honoring Our Personal Experiences (HOPE) is a support group available to individuals with mild cognitive impairment or early stage Alzheimer’s disease and their care partner.
-The couples’ group offers strategies for healthy living and healthy relationships in spite of memory loss.
+- The Honoring Our Personal Experiences (HOPE) is a support group for individuals with mild cognitive impairment or early stage Alzheimer’s disease and their care partner together.
+This group offers strategies for healthy living and healthy relationships in spite of memory loss.

-- Frontotemporal Dementia (FTD) Support Group: This monthly group connects care partners of those who have FTD with others on a similar journey.
+- The Frontotemporal Dementia (FTD)/Lewy Body Dementia (LBD) Support Group is a monthly group that connects care partners of those who have FTD or LBD with others on a similar journey.
 Previous attendance in CAPES is suggested but not required.

 Other Specialized Care